KPN Mobile Core Migration – Phase 3 Overview

 Support and further information

-• Real-time updates will also be available via the SIMPro MNO Outages page.
+• Real-time updates will be available via the SIMPro MNO Outages page.

 • Our Network Operations Team is available to provide guidance on reviewing or updating your setup at support@wirelesslogic.com.

-• For Enterprise customers, our Care team will provide direct support throughout the transition.
+• For Enterprise customers, our Customer Success Managers and care team will provide direct support throughout the transition.

 If you have any questions or need help, please contact support@wirelesslogic.com or your account manager.